mrphishxxx/stack-python-plone/README.md

     sudo pip install -r requirements
     dotcloud setup

+###Cloud9 IDE
+If you are using *Cloud9 IDE* for development, the following commands will install the required tools.
+(See [[README.c9]] for an alternative approach):

+    source aliases
+    installc9tools

 ##Installation:
-In this step we create a new instanceThis step is needed if you did not use the Cloud9 IDE Clone URL approach above
+In this step we create a new instance

     instance=instancename
     git clone git://github.com/pigeonflight/stack-python-plone.git $instance